-Dish Cookware Shelf position Type of heating Tempera- ture in °C Cooking time in hours Yoghurt individual moulds cooking compartment floor 40-45 8-9
+Dish Cookware Shelf position Type of heating Tempera- ture in °C Cooking time in hours Yoghurt individual moulds cooking compartment floor L 40-45 8-9

-Eco types of heating
+Eco heating type

-Hot air eco and Top/bottom heating eco are intelligent heating types for the gentle preparation of meat, fish and pastries.
+Hot air eco is an intelligent heating type for the gentle preparation of meat, fish and pastries.
 The appliance optimally controls the supply of energy to the cooking compartment.
 The food is prepared in phases using residual heat.
 This means that it remains more succulent and browns less.
 Energy can be saved, depending on the preparation and food.